markets/markets.github.io/_posts/2013-06-04-introducing-unscoped-associations.markdown

 date:   2013-06-04
 ---

-Ruby on Rails is a great framework which a lot of interesting options.
+Ruby on Rails is a great framework with a lot of interesting options.
 One of them is the ability to collect instances of a particular class using `default_scope`.
 Very useful to collect "scoped" data by default, but pulling objects via associations is also affected.

 It may be that you've ever needed to skip the `default_scope` (for some strange reasons).
 This library allows you to do this easily.